 The Klein Karoo (Little Karoo), in South Africa’s Western Cape province, is a region of astounding contrasts and boasts the imposing Swartberg mountains, green fertile valleys and desert plains, charming villages and towns, and South Africa’s largest ostrich breeding industry.
-A visit to the Klein Karoo, a few hours’ drive east of Cape Town, is a must in my book, and can easily be combined with the immensely popular Garden Route.
+A visit to the Klein Karoo, a few hours’ drive east of Cape Town, is a must in my book, and can easily be combined with the immensely popular Route 62 and Garden Route.

 Search for hotels in Oudtshoorn

 From Oudtshoorn, head east towards the quaint village of De Rust.
 The route takes you through the plains which are dotted with ostrich farms, alfalfa grass fields and the occasional vineyard.
 De Rust is worth a stop to explore the lovely main street lined with beautiful Cape Dutch houses and old jacaranda trees.

 Then drive through the Meiringspoort, an extraordinary gorge which offers a wonderful insight into the geology of the mountains – look up and gawk at the dramatic wave-like layers that form the Swartberg mountains.
 At the other end of the gorge, turn westwards to Prince Albert.
 The vegetation on this side of the mountain range is noticeably different; drier, less verdant and more shrubby.
 The drive to Prince Albert is lovely and leads you along the foot of the Swartberg range, over gentle rolling hills.
 Prince Albert is a charming village surrounded by fruit orchards.
 It’s a perfect place for a lunch stop.
 It’s also a lovely place to spend a night or two to enjoy the solitude of the Klein Karoo.
 One accommodation I can recommend is De Bergkant Lodge.